Publishing's Essential

 2. Lindsay Auld (Writers House LLC)

-3. Stephen Barr (Writers House, LLC)
+3. Alexandra Levick (Writers House, LLC.)

 7. Lauren Spieller (agent, vice president; Folio Literary Management)

-10. Taylor Haggerty (Root Literary)
+10. Holly Root (Root Literary)

-6. Jeremy Wagner (writer)
+6. Shan Kulla (writer)

-8. Madeline Vaughn (writer)
+8. Jonathan Spain-Collins (writer)

 1. Kathleen Ortiz (president; KO Media Management)

-4. Elena Giovinazzo (president and cofounder, agent; Heirloom Literary & Media)
+2. Elena Giovinazzo (president and cofounder, agent; Heirloom Literary & Media)

 6. Lloyd Jassin (attorney, agent; Law Offices of Lloyd J. Jassin)